 Page 2 - Selecting the Destination

 This page selects the destination drive to be used by the Backup Wizard.

-- 1. Select the target device from the drive list. - 2.
-Enter a name for your backup image file. - 3.
-Select the Speed and Writing Method.
+- Select the target device from the drive list. - Enter a name for your backup image file. - 3.
+Click Next to begin the backup operation.